morphic-bio/chromap/FORK.md

 - Impact: Correct in-memory state, preventing downstream corruption.
 - This still has problems so we rewrote this and simplified the serialization and spillover

-### 4) New overflow system: thread-local writers with coordinated cleanup
+### 4) New overflow system: thread-local writers with k-way merge (now default)
 - Problem: The original temp file system had subtle race conditions during thread-local storage cleanup, causing some temp files to remain unclosed/unflushed when the main thread tried to read them, leading to remaining malformed SAM lines.
-- Changes (enabled with `NEW_OVERFLOW=1` compile flag):
+- Changes (now the **default** build; use `LEGACY_OVERFLOW=1` to revert):
-  - `src/overflow_writer.h/cc`: Thread-safe overflow writer using length-prefixed binary format
+  - `src/overflow_writer.h/cc`: Thread-safe overflow writer using length-prefixed binary format (rid + payload_size + serialized_mapping)
+  - `src/overflow_reader.h/cc`: Reader for overflow files that yields (rid, payload) pairs
+  - `src/mapping_writer.h/cc`:
-  - `src/mapping_writer.h/cc`: Each thread owns its own `OverflowWriter` instance during spill operations
+    - Each thread owns its own `OverflowWriter` instance during spill operations
+    - `RotateThreadOverflowWriter()`: Closes current writer after each flush to ensure one sorted run per file
+    - `ProcessAndOutputMappingsInLowMemoryFromOverflow()`: Full k-way merge implementation
+  - `src/chromap.h`:
+    - Calls `RotateThreadOverflowWriter()` immediately after each `OutputTempMappingsToOverflow()` call
-  - `src/chromap.h`: Added explicit thread cleanup phase where each thread closes its writer and contributes file paths to shared collection
+    - Added explicit thread cleanup phase where each thread closes its writer and contributes file paths to shared collection
   - All mapping record types: Added precise `SerializedSize()` methods and single-write `WriteToFile()` implementations
 - Impact: Eliminates remaining thread-safety issues, ensures all temp files are properly closed before reading, removes complex seek operations for simpler and more robust I/O.

+#### K-way merge implementation details

+The new overflow system uses a k-way merge algorithm to correctly reconstruct sorted, deduplicated output from multiple overflow files:

+1. **Per-flush file rotation**: After each memory threshold spill, `RotateThreadOverflowWriter()` closes the current writer and collects file paths.
+This ensures each overflow file contains exactly **one sorted run**, which is essential for correct k-way merge.

+2. **Rid-group ordering**: Files are scanned to determine which reference sequence IDs (rids) they contain.
+Rids are then processed in **ascending order** to preserve coordinate-sorted output.

+3. **Priority queue merge**: For each rid, a min-heap (priority queue) merges records from all files containing that rid.
+Records are compared by mapping position to maintain sort order.

+4. **Full behavior parity**: The merge includes:
+   - PCR duplicate removal (cell-level and bulk-level)
+   - MAPQ filtering
+   - Tn5 shift (if enabled)
+   - Summary metadata updates (dup counts, low-MAPQ counts, mapped counts)

+5. **File descriptor management**: Files are opened per-rid and closed after processing to limit FD usage.

+6. **Cleanup**: All overflow files are deleted after successful merge.

+**Correctness dependency**: If overflow files contained concatenations of multiple sorted runs (rather than one run per file), a simple file-level k-way merge would produce incorrect results.
+The per-flush rotation ensures this invariant holds.

 ## Tests and validation